-This project allows students to apply and consolidate the skills and knowledge previously learned in the Process Control, PLC, Data Acquisition and CAD courses through the design, construction and demonstration of an operating model of a typical industrial control system.
-Students will work in teams, conducting research to select and define a project.
-They will design and build the system using the existing lab hardware, then demonstrate and explain the operation to the instructor and the other students.
-This course is 100% lab.
+This project allows students to apply and consolidate the skills and knowledge previously learned in the Process Control, PLC, Data Acquisition and CAD courses through the design, construction and demonstration of a typical industrial control system.
+Students will consult with a local industry representative to select and define the scope of the project.
+They will design and build the system then test and evaluate it based on previously established criteria.